R0uT3r52/Video2ASCII/README.md

 2. Set building target **Release/x64**
 3. Build the solution
 4. Create *videos* directory next to the application
+5. Put your videos into *videos* directory and run the application

 Or you can just use one of the latest release